COVID digest: Fourth jab might not be needed, says German minister | DW | 22.01.2022

 Opponents of the policy say the reinforced measures will impinge upon daily "freedoms" and railed against what they dubbed a form of social "apartheid."

-The country is experiencing a fifth pandemic wave, and health authorities fear it will peak at around 140,000 daily infections.
+The country is experiencing a fifth wave, and health authorities fear that it will peak at about 140,000 daily infections.

-The country of around 38 million has one of the world's highest COVID-19 death rates per capita, having recorded 103,819 deaths so far.
+The country of about 38 million people has one of the world's highest COVID-19 death rates per capita, having recorded 103,819 deaths so far.

 Italy reported 171,263 COVID-19 related cases on Saturday, lower than the 179,106 the day before, and the number of one-day deaths fell to 333.